Oksoko avarsan: Description

 The holotype is a nearly complete juvenile skeleton intertwined with three other individuals.
 Notably, three skulls and a good amount of arm material are known.
-The known manus has only two functional fingers, with the third being significantly reduced.
-Such a morphology is also seen in a wide variety of theropods such as a few carcharodontosaurian allosauroids, however it can also be seen in other coelurosaurs such as the tyrannosaurids, the avialan Balaur bondoc, and caudipterid oviraptorosaurs.
+The known hand has only two functional fingers, with the third being significantly reduced.
+However, the retention of the single vestigial phalanx on the third vestigial digit of Oksoko is an unusual feature unknown among any other theropods with functionally didactyl manus.
+Although a similar condition is known in the manus of the paravian theropod Balaur, the functional digits of Balaur are long and well-adapted for grasping compared to those of Oksoko which likely had limited range of motion.
+The forelimb reduction and third digit loss in Oksoko is independently developed among oviraptorosaurs, resulting from different evolutionary processes.

+The juvenile specimens of Oksoko including the holotype are at least 1 year old with an estimated body mass of 31–45 kg, while the only known adult specimen (MPC-D 102/12) is at least 5 years old with an estimated body mass of 74 kg.
+The changes in overall morphology between juveniles and adults of Oksoko are relatively minimal, though the limb bones become more robust in adults.
+The head crest is already well-developed in juveniles, indicating that its primary role was not for sexual display, but more likely used for possible vocalization based on the connection between the nasal passages and pneumatic sinuses.

 Classification

 The describers' phylogenetic analysis places it as a derived member of the subfamily Heyuanninae in the family Oviraptoridae.
 It has been suggested that Oksoko represents a highly derived form in a series of oviraptorosaurs whose third digits have reduced over evolutionary time.
 Their cladogram is shown below (only relationships within Oviraptoridae are shown):

 Paleoenvironment

 Oksoko was found in the Nemegt Formation, one of the most productive fossil sites in Mongolia.
 Oksoko lived alongside other theropods, such as other oviraptorosaurs, tyrannosaurids, dromaeosaurids, troodontids, alvarezsaurids, therizinosaurids, ornithomimosaurs, and early birds.
 Hadrosauroids, pachycephalosaurs, ankylosaurs, and titanosaurs are also known from the formation.
 Fossils of a pterosaur, crocodilians, and small mammals are also present.